 Lucky groups of divers might get the chance to watch these high-speed hunters darting in and out of bait balls, flashing their colours and flying their sails high.
 As the hunt intensifies, other predators may join in the feeding frenzy, picking off lone fish and cutting straight through the school until all that remains are thousands of glittering scales sinking slowly toward the seafloor.
 Flash photography is permitted during these tours, but you're better off using an action camera to capture these fast-paced pursuits!

-Is swimming with more whale sharks than you can count on your bucket-list?
+Ready to swim with more whale sharks than you can count?

-Get in touch with our team of dive travel experts for all the latest information, and start planning your trip today.
+Get in touch with our team of dive travel experts and start planning your trip today.